Street Fighter II V: Characters

 The enigmatic head of Shadaloo.
 In contrast to Ken and Ryu's Hadou, which is based in ki, Bison's powers are based on his rage and hatred, and are known as "Psycho Power".
 Using "Psycho Power" usually causes him to lose his ability to reason, as he nearly strangles Chun-Li to death, only to later regret his actions.
 He seeks world domination, and most of his activities are financed through underground operations, such as the Ashura syndicate.
 Bison has several bases throughout the world, and the final battle against him takes place in Barcelona.
 It is suggested that some of his actions may be the result of semi-telepathic influence originating from a silver idol shaped like an eagle's head.
 Unlike most characters, Bison's personality, appearance, and backstory do not deviate much from his in-game portrayals, though his uniform, which resembles the one he wore in Street Fighter II: The World Warrior, has a swapped color scheme.
-He is known as Vega in the Japanese version.
+He is known in Japan as Vega.